INTRODUCTION

 Statistics South Africa.
 2022.
 Equality in the job market still eludes women in SA.
 Retrieved from: https://www.statssa.gov.za/?p=16533

-Tavera, D. 2020.
+Tevera, D. 2020.
 Imagining borders, borderlands, migration and integration in Africa: The search for connections and disjunctures.
-Retrieved from:https://link.springer.com/chapter/10.1007/978-3-030-42890-7_2.
+Retrieved from: https://link.springer.com/chapter/10.1007/978-3-030-42890-7_2

 The Guardian.
 2022.
 ‘This is apartheid’: Cape Town slum residents condemn forced removals.
-Retrieved from: https://www.theguardian.com/global-development/2022/nov/02/cape-town-slum-residents-condemn-forced-removals-apartheid.
+Retrieved from: https://www.theguardian.com/global-development/2022/nov/02/cape-town-slum-residents-condemn-forced-removals-apartheid

-UN DESA.
+United Nations Department of Economic and Social Affairs (UN DESA).
 2019.
 International migration stock 2019: South Africa.
 Retrieved from: https://www.un.org/en/development/desa/population/migration/data/estimates2/estimates19.asp

-UNHCR.
+United Nations High Commissioner for Refugees (UNHCR).
 2015.
 South Africa: Factsheet.
 Retrieved from: https://www.unhcr.org/protection/operations/524d87689/south-africa-fact-sheet.html

-UNHCR.
+United Nations High Commissioner for Refugees (UNHCR).
 2022.
 Homeward bound: Congolese refugees in South Africa opt to restart their lives in Kinshasa.
 Retrieved from: https://www.unhcr.org/afr/news/stories/2022/4/62603dee4/homeward-bound-congolese-refugees-in-south-africa-opt-to-restart-their.html

-UNHCR.
+United Nations High Commissioner for Refugees (UNHCR).
 2023.
 South Africa.
-Retrieved from: https://www.unhcr.org/countries/south-africa#:~:text=Together%20they%20host%20approximately%20260%2C521,seekers%20living%20in%20the%20country
+Retrieved from: https://www.unhcr.org/countries/south-africa#

-UNICEF.
+United Nations High Commissioner for Refugees (UNHCR).
 2020.
 UNICEF and The South African Red Cross partners to assist migrant children.
-Retrieved from: https://www.unicef.org/southafrica/press-releases/unicef-and-south-african-red-cross-partner-assist-migrant-children#:~:text=According%20to%20UNICEF's%20latest%20Data,migrant%20population%20on%20the%20continent.
+Retrieved from: https://www.unicef.org/southafrica/press-releases/unicef-and-south-african-red-cross-partner-assist-migrant-children

 US Department of State.
 2023.
-Trafficking in person report: South Africa.
-Retrieved from: https://www.state.gov/reports/2023-trafficking-in-persons-report/south-africa/.
+Trafficking in Person Report: South Africa.
+Retrieved from: https://www.state.gov/reports/2023-trafficking-in-persons-report/south-africa/

-Van der Horst, ST. 1971.
+Van der Horst, S.T.
+1971.
 Native labour in South Africa.
-London: Frank Cass & Co
+London: Frank Cass & Co.

-VOA.
+Voice of America (VOA).
 2022.
 Malawi mandates quarantine for returnees from South Africa.
 Retrieved from: https://www.voanews.com/a/covid-19-pandemic_malawi-mandates-quarantine-returnees-south-africa/6200409.html

 Vosloo, C. 2020.
-Extreme apartheid: the South African system of migrant labour and its hostels.
+Extreme apartheid: The South African system of migrant labour and its hostels.
 Retrieved from: http://www.scielo.org.za/scielo.php?script=sci_arttext&pid=S1021-14972020000100001

 World Bank.
 2022a.
 Personal remittances received (Current US$) – South Africa.
 Retrieved from: https://data.worldbank.org/indicator/BX.TRF.PWKR.CD.DT?locations=ZA

 World Bank.
 2022b.
-Personal remittances received (% of GDP) - South Africa.
-Retrieved from: https://data.worldbank.org/indicator/BX.TRF.PWKR.DT.GD.ZS?locations=ZA.
+Personal remittances received (% of GDP) – South Africa.
+Retrieved from: https://data.worldbank.org/indicator/BX.TRF.PWKR.DT.GD.ZS?locations=ZA